-By far the most popular currency available for loans is EUR – unsurprising given that most of the originators are from the Eurozone.
+By far the most popular currency available for loans is EUR.
+This is unsurprising given that most of the originators are from the Eurozone.
 There are currently only two (Mogo/1pm) offering GBP loans.
 Loans must be funded with the same relevant currency.

-Individual loan listings come with far less detail than other P2P platforms: for example there is no information about the borrower, just the loan amount, interest rate and rate term.
-Some information about the purpose of the loan is included together the LTV (if it is for a car).
+Individual loan listings come with far less detail than other P2P platforms.
+For example, there is no information about the borrower.
+We just have the loan amount, interest rate and rate term.
+Some information about the purpose of the loan is included together with the LTV (if it is for a car).
 The name of the originator is also included, which is important as we will see later on.

 The last distinction is whether a loan is protected by the buyback guarantee or not.
 These loans appear with a yellow shield next to them and promise to be bought back if they become more than 60 days delinquent.
-This is slightly different from some provision funds whose purpose is only discretionary (buybacks will automatically kick in) but similar to the provision fund in that the guarantee is only as good as the company behind it, and is not being made by Mintos itself.
+This is slightly different from some provision funds whose purpose is only discretionary (buybacks will automatically kick in).
+It is similar to the provision fund in that the guarantee is only as good as the company behind it.
+It is not being made by Mintos itself.

-Interest and capital is repaid monthly, and given the large number of loans available and low minimum investment there will be a constant flow of repayments into the account.
+Interest and capital is repaid monthly.
+Given the large number of loans available and low minimum investment there will be a constant flow of repayments into the account.
 To aid re-investment, Mintos offer an Auto-invest function which allows you to purchase loans that meet defined criteria.

 How are funds protected?

-One of the key things to note is that Mintos is still going through the process of getting FCA regulation.
+One of the key things to note is that Mintos does not have FCA regulation and instead complies with local standards.
 This on its own is not a red flag: there have been platforms which have been FCA regulated such as Collateral who have been a disaster for investors.
-However, without the regulation the FCA will not be able to divest its powers at all.
 The plans Mintos publish in case of its failure are slightly vague.

 Similarly, Mintos is dependent upon its loan originators and are vulnerable in case an individual one fails.
-In the case of failure of an individual originator in theory this does not affect loans as the agreement is between investors and borrower, but in practice may turn out to be problematic especially in the case of buyback guarantees.
+In the case of failure of an individual originator in theory this does not affect loans as the agreement is between investors and borrower.
+In practice may turn out to be problematic especially in the case of buyback guarantees and actually collecting loans.

-Mitigating this is that Mintos chooses its lenders carefully, and many have ‘skin in the game’ (ie put their own money into loans alongside investors).
+Mitigating this is that Mintos chooses its lenders carefully.
+Many have ‘skin in the game’ (ie put their own money into loans alongside investors).
 Some lenders are big organisations on their own.
 For example, the UK lender 1pm is a public quoted company.

 There are many things to like about Mintos, some of which are: